JemmaD/oss2019/content/faq/I'd-like-to-join-the-summit.md

 ### How do I join a team?

-There are the multiple teams that are represented at the Summit
+Multiple teams are represented at the Summit

 Please feel free to join any team marked as `community team`.
 See the [Teams page](https://open-security-summit.org/teams/) for details.